John Deere Model A: Description and production

-In 1938, the tractors received styled hood and grills, designed by Henry Dreyfuss.
-Tractors from 1939 to 1946 were known as "early styled", and tractors from 1947 to 1952 were termed "late styled."
-Pre-1939 tractors were termed "unstyled."
+In 1938, the tractors received styled hood and grilles, designed by Henry Dreyfuss.
+Tractors from 1939 to 1946 were known as "early styled", and tractors from 1947 to 1952 were termed "late styled".
+Pre-1939 tractors were termed "unstyled".

 Variants on the A included the AO (for use in orchards), AI (for industrial use), AN (with a single front wheel), AW (with a wide front).
 The AN and AW further varied into models with high crop applications, the ANH and AWH, respectively.
 The AR was the non-row-crop version.

 All were manufactured at the John Deere factory in Waterloo, Iowa, where 65,031 were built, selling for about $2,400.